*this post has been freshly updated for 2024!

 There is an adorable little cafe right inside LEGOLAND Discovery Center Philadelphia if you choose to eat there.
 The LEGO Cafe offers a variety of choices, including salads, sandwiches, paninis, drinks, and grab and go snack boxes,

 I thought the Meal Deal was kind of cute.
 Kids could pick a LEGO lunch box (pictured below) and it comes with a kids milk/juice or water, kids sandwich and a snack.
-Adults could get the same deal without the box for $11.00 (this was the cost when we visited, so please note that prices are always subject to change).
+Adults could get the same deal without the box (this was the offerings when we visited, so please note that prices and availability are always subject to change).

 If you didn't opt for the meal deal, you could get paninis, salads or sandwiches separately.